makenew/serverless-nodejs/README.md

 - [Prettier] code.
 - Futuristic debuggable unit testing with [AVA].
 - Code coverage reporting with [Istanbul] and [nyc].
-- Continuous testing and automated package publishing with [CircleCI].
+- Continuous testing and automated package publishing with [GitHub Actions].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].
 - Badges from [Shields.io].